General accounting

 Furthermore, the only physical products built with a manufacturing process, as opposed to agricultural products, were stones for buildings, bridges and other monuments, wooden elements for various constructions, and some metallic objects like hoes, nails, and later on the first clocks.
 None of those required plants for their production.
 Big ships were built in shipyards controlled by the prince.

-In other words, industrial firms gathering in the same location large amounts of production equipment and a large workforce are recent.
 The laws structuring legally these firms mostly date from the XVIIIth and XIXth centuries (corporations, limited liability, etc.).

-At the beginning of the XXIst century, we live in a world which changes very fast, and we take this speed for granted, but it has not always been so.
+At the beginning of the XXIst century, we live in a world which changes very fast, and we take this speed for granted, but it has never been so in the past.
 Until the Industrial Revolution men traveled at no more than 20 to 30 miles per day, since the beginning of times.
-We live in the times of the computer revolution.
-Each century had its technical marvel and revolution: the eighteenth century saw the first steam engines.
-The nineteenth century improved it.
-This gave rise to a new science called Thermodynamics.
-It also developed electricity, the beginning of wireless communication.
-The twentieth century created many new technologies: automobiles, airplanes, telephones, computers, nuclear power, to mention but a few.
+We live in the times of the computer revolution (computers, instantaneous communication, flood of information).

 Venetian and Genoese merchants traded between the Orient and Western Europe.
 Large trade fairs appeared all over Europe.
 Some famous ones took place in Champagne, in Lyons, in England (Scarborough fair...), in Germany, in northern Italy (Plaisance), in Spain (Medina del Campo).
 Fairs also sprang up along the North Sea shores, in Scandinavia and Russia, in the wake of the Hanseatic league.

-In the XIIth century, Italian merchants began to devise a system of accounting more sophisticated than just keeping track of how much money is in the till.
+In the XIIIth century, Italian merchants began to devise a system of accounting more sophisticated than just keeping track of how much money is in the till.
 This was the beginning of double-entry accounting, which was almost full-fledged by the end of the XVth century.
 The first accounting manual was written by the Venetian franciscan monk and mathematician Luca Pacioli in 1494.

 The Mathematician Fra Luca Pacioli